 - The amount of time the child spends with each parent.

 At Almasri & Marzwanian Law Group, we have the experience necessary to consider the guidelines and determine whether an order of support that deviates from the guidelines is justified and appropriate.
 In order to better serve you, our staff members also speak Arabic, Spanish, and Armenian.
 We serve those in Dallas, Fort Worth, and Houston, as well as Oklahoma.
+You can contact us any time day and night.
+We are available to take your call 24 hours a day 7 days a week.

 Contact Almasri & Marzwanian Law Group For Help